 Theocentrism the Alternative to Nihilism

-While I have answered the objection that becoming a Christian and worshiping Jesus Christ seems like a purposeless superfluity in contrast with the purposefulness of irreligious white nationalism, I additionally contend that any pursuit, white nationalism included, becomes meaningless when divorced from a God-glorifying and theocentric outlook.
+While I have answered the objection that becoming a Christian and worshiping God through His Son seems like a purposeless superfluity in contrast with the purposefulness of irreligious white nationalism, I additionally contend that any pursuit, white nationalism included, becomes meaningless when divorced from a God-glorifying and theocentric outlook.
 Christian worship and practice is not only compatible with the purposefulness of white nationalism, but necessary unto it.

 While atheism in several ways entails the objective lack of meaning, value, or purpose in life,4 there is additionally a significant sense in which idolatry—elevating a lesser entity to the place of God—by implication reduces life to absurdity.
 On the Christian view, the glory of God is the end or telos by which every subsidiary purpose gains its significance.
 Every other human pursuit attains meaningfulness inasmuch as it relates to the everlasting glory of God.
 (On a similar note, consider how theology is the “queen of the sciences.”)
 This overarching purpose to life is also inexhaustible; even 10,000 years in glory will not work to complete this end.

-It is true that we intuitively recognize certain purposes as possessing objective meaning, and certain purposes as having substantially more objective meaning than others; but this recognition on unbelieving presuppositions must be explained as just what we feel due to cultural consensus.
+It is true that we intuitively recognize certain purposes as possessing objective goodness, and certain purposes as having substantially more objective goodness than others; but this recognition on unbelieving presuppositions must be explained as just what we feel due to cultural consensus.
 Society just happens to agree that certain purposes (say, raising money for the poor) garner more outward esteem.
-However, to be consistent, no unbeliever could affirm that any purposes have greater objective meaning.
+However, to be consistent, no unbeliever could affirm that any purposes have greater objective goodness.

-God’s glory must be central in everything we do, the (temporal and eternal) salvation of our race included.
-Yet, the motive to obey God is not that we may attain heaven, nor that it will save our race, nor that it will bring about world Christianization.
+God’s glory must be central in everything we do, the (temporal and eternal) salvation of our people included.
+Yet, the motive to obey God is not that we may attain heaven, nor that it will benefit white people, nor that it will bring about world Christianization.
 The fundamental reason we all ought to repent and believe in God is because He irreducibly and intrinsically deserves our obedience; He is glorified in and by it.
 We ought to see God as worthy of our obedience and love even if we can expect hell as our ultimate destination.
 Contrary to anthropocentric theologies, everything we do needs to converge on God’s glory.

-Furthermore, since everything gains meaning inasmuch as it reflects its own glorification unto the Creator-King, a proper view of race, and a love of the white race in particular, must be embedded in a more comprehensive worldview which values the glory of God above all else.
+Furthermore, since everything gains meaning inasmuch as it reflects its own glorification unto the Creator-King, a proper view of race, and a love of for European-derived peoples in particular, must be embedded in a more comprehensive worldview which values the glory of God above all else.
 Without such an inexhaustible end of our existence, all degenerates into nihilism.
 Religion in principle must trump race, lest race decay into meaningless existentialist drivel.
-Although motivated by a righteous desire to see their race increase and prosper, unbelieving white nationalists, whether pagan or humanist, need to affirm the God of the Bible as the Savior of Europe.
+Although motivated by a righteous desire to see white people increase and prosper, unbelieving white nationalists, whether pagan or humanist, need to affirm the God of the Bible as the Savior of Europe.

 - Do not interpret the inclusion of this phrase as an endorsement of the Jesuits. ↩